 We began work on this project during 2012.
 Our first task was a comprehensive examination of current research and trends along with a detailed analysis of the City’s cultural projects and activities already underway.

 This research was included in a discussion paper released in March 2013.
 Over 2,000 people provided feedback on the paper and shared what they think is working well, what needs more attention, and ideas on how we can realise the creative potential of our city.

-The draft policy was on public exhibition and feedback was sought until 10 June 2014.
-The document can be downloaded below.
-This policy presents a 10-year action plan for unlocking Sydney’s creative potential and boosting the cultural life of its residents, workers and visitors.
+You can download the Creative City Cultural Policy, which also presents a 10-year action plan for unlocking Sydney’s creative potential and boosting the cultural lives of our residents, workers and visitors.

 |Creative City Cultural Policy and Action Plan 2014–2024||PDF 6.0 MB||Download|